oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

   > **Note:** It is essential to have completed Lab 1 Task 5 **One-way TLS connection to Oracle Autonomous Database** for wallet-less connections to run the example below in this task.

-1. From the Visual Studio Code menu choose **View->Terminal** to open the Terminal window.
+1. From the Visual Studio Code menu, choose **View->Terminal** to open the Terminal window.
 At the command prompt in the terminal, create a new directory for your application and change into that directory.
 2. Run **dotnet new console** from the command line to create a new project.

       ```